Field-First Software for Tracking Customers: 2026 Guide

 The Bottom Line on Field Team Accountability

-If you're still running field sales with delayed notes, generic maps, and “trust me” activity reporting, you're giving away margin and probably deals.
+If you’re still running field sales with delayed notes, generic maps, and “trust me” activity reports, you’re leaving margin on the table.
 Stop guessing.
 Start measuring.
-Then hold the line on standards.
+And insist on standards that actually move the needle.

 If you want a field-first platform built for route optimization, GPS visibility, check-ins, proof of work, and manager control, take a hard look at OnRoute.
 It’s built for teams that need discipline in the field, not just another dashboard in the office.